Incitement/appService/README.md

 - Create the landing pages for Microsoft, Google
 - Look further into creating a custom user profile database with Azure DB

+# Bonus Bonus Bonus BONUS GOAL!
+- Add an arcade or other custom fun web page to our app

 # Resources

 - Overview: https://docs.microsoft.com/en-us/azure/app-service/app-service-web-overview